 State Representative Robin Comey was elected in 2018 to serve the citizens of Connecticut’s 102nd House District in Branford.

-She is dedicated to addressing issues facing Branford and Connecticut residents, from preserving the environment to advocating for health policies that improve access to care.
+A skilled coalition builder, she is dedicated to addressing issues facing Branford and Connecticut residents, from preserving the environment to advocating for policies that improve access to care and the health, safety and education of young children and their families.
+She is an effective leader in the legislature reaching bipartisan support and finding solutions beneficial to all state residents.

 During her first legislative session, she championed legislation to increase access to life-saving epinephrine in public places including theme parks, restaurants, day care centers, and overnight camps.
 Connecticut now joins 33 other states and the District of Columbia that have already passed similar legislation allowing public venues to maintain an epinephrine auto injector supply for anyone having a life-threatening allergic reaction.

-Comey is a small business owner and non-profit leader who has worked relentlessly throughout Branford helping to improve the quality of life for residents.
-She has also played a key role in growing local tourism with events that attract visitors from all over the Northeast.
+Comey is a small business owner, and a non-profit leader who has worked relentlessly throughout Branford helping to improve the quality of life for residents.

 She worked, alongside other advocates, to make Branford the first school district in Connecticut to effectively institute food allergies policy and management which became the model for state-wide legislation that passed in the Spring of 2017.

-Robin is married and has two children who attend Branford Public Schools and lives in the Short Beach section of Branford.
+Robin is married and has a child at UConn and a child in Cooperative Arts & Humanities High School in New Haven.
+Her family lives in the Short Beach section of Branford.